- Chart

 Market Risk

-EMDS is best suited for long-term investors who are looking for diversification within emerging markets and have a conviction in the investment theme of democratic emerging economies.
-It is less suitable for short-term traders due to potentially lower liquidity.
+EMDC is best suited for long-term investors who are looking for thematic exposure within emerging markets and believe in the correlation between democracy and stable economic growth.
+It is less suitable for short-term traders or investors with a very low risk tolerance.

 Summary